Australia Post Home Insurance

 - Contact your insurer.
-Next, contact the insurer and provide full details of what has happened.
-You'll need to provide evidence of the value and your ownership of the goods or property that have been lost, stolen or damaged, while the insurer will also need to inspect the damaged goods or property before any repairs or disposal can be arranged.
+Next, contact your insurer and provide the full details of what has happened.
+You'll need to provide evidence of the value and of your ownership of the goods or property that has been lost, stolen or damaged.
+The insurer will also need to inspect the damaged goods or property before any repairs or disposal can be arranged.

 More guides on Finder